neverinfamous/sqlite-mcp-server/readme_sqlite_mcp_docker_repo.md

 - **Connects to any existing** SQLite database
 - **Works immediately** - mount your data directory and go!

+⚠️ Tool Count Consideration
+The SQLite MCP Server exposes 67 tools by default.
+MCP clients such as Cursor typically start warning users around 80 tools total, and stability issues can appear above ~100–120 tools depending on your setup.

+👉 To keep your workspace responsive, you can disable any tools you don’t need directly in your MCP client settings.
+This makes it easy to slim down the server for your specific use case (e.g., only enabling query, JSON, or vector tools).

 ## Quick Start

 ### Pull and Run